 Conquering the Castle of San Giovanni in Kotor Montenegro

-The hike to the ruined Castle of San Giovanni is one of the best things to do in Kotor Montenegro.
+Here's my guide to hiking to the ruined Castle of San Giovanni in Kotor Montenegro.
+It's one of the best things to do in Kotor Montenegro.
 But it's not for the faint of heart, especially on a sweltering sunny day.
 Here's the story of my hike and what you'll see along the way.

 "Water,” my daughter croaked, as she swept the sweat from her brow in a somewhat exaggerated fashion.
 “I need water.”